aiondemand/AIOD-marketplace-frontend/deployment.en.md

 - **nginx-marketplace-frontend**: This service uses Nginx as a reverse proxy for the necessary API RESTs and as a web server for the Angular application.
 Configure environment variables, such as `MY_PATH_API_AIOD_CATALOGUE` and `MY_PATH_API_MY_LIB`.

+>NOTE:
+>
+>Furthermore, the environment variable (`MY_PATH_API_MY_LIB`) in the Docker Compose production file on the VM has been updated to use the gateway of the Docker service interface.
+This change was made because the marketplace-backend service is running on the same machine.
+>
+>To find out the gateway of the Docker service, you can run the **ifconfig** command and look for the IP of the **docker0** interface.

+---
 To start the Docker service in production, use the following command:

 ```bash